lukamiletic95/papers/Gossip communication protocol.md

 > This paper primarily focuses on optimizing the current Mempool gossiping communication protocol.

 Gossip communication protocol is based on (in most cases) randomly selecting a peer, and then gossiping some information to it.
-This can lead
+This can lead to very quick spread of the information, although it provides a certain redundancy - if a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQyMzY1MTc5OCwtMzM4MDcxOTYzXX0=
+eyJoaXN0b3J5IjpbMjU4NjExMDE3LC0zMzgwNzE5NjNdfQ==
 -->